Dynamic Neural Curiosity Enhances Learning Flexibility for Autonomous Goal Discovery

 \subsection{Dynamic Motion Primitives}

-Originally, the method to generate a one dimensional primitive employ a set of differential equations \cite{ijspeert_dynamical_2013}.
+Originally, the method for generating a one-dimensional primitive employs a set of differential equations \cite{ijspeert_dynamical_2013}.
 Here, we use a derived version \cite{pastor2009learning} :

-with $x$ and $v$ are the position and velocity, $x_0$ and $g$ are the start and goal position and $\tau$ is a temporal scaling factor. $K$ serves as a spring constant, the system is critically damped with $D$ and $f$ is a non-linear fonction defined by :
+with $x$ and $v$ are the position and velocity, $x_0$ and $g$ are the starting position and the target position, and $\tau$ is a temporal scaling factor. $K$ serves as a spring constant, the system is critically damped with $D$, and $f$ is a nonlinear function defined by :

-Equation (\ref{eq:gaussdyn}) represent gaussian basis functions with center $c_i$, width $h_i$ and adjustable weights $\omega_i$.
-The function $f$ depends on a phase variable $s$ which monotonically change from 1 to 0 during a movement with the equation :
+Equation (\ref{eq:gaussdyn}) represents Gaussian basis functions with center $c_i$, width $h_i,$ and adjustable weights $\omega_i$.
+The function $f$ depends on a phase variable $s$, which monotonically changes from 1 to 0 during a movement, with the equation :

-with $\alpha$ as a pre-defined constant.
-To learn a motion from a demonstration, a movement $x(t)$ is recorded and we compute its derivatives $v(t)$ and $\dot{v}(t)$ for each time step $t = [0...T]$.
-Then, $s(t)$ is computed according to a relevant temporal scaling $\tau$.
-After this, we can compute $f_{target}(s)$ for each values :
+with $\alpha$ as a predefined constant.
+To learn a motion from a demonstration, a movement $x(t)$ is recorded, and we compute its derivatives $v(t)$ and $\dot{v}(t)$ for each time step $t = [0...T]$.
+Then $s(t)$ is computed according to a relevant temporal scale $\tau$.
+After this, we can compute $f_{target}(s)$ for each values:

 where $x_0$ and $g$ are set to $x(0)$ and $x(T)$.
-Then, computing the weights in equation (\ref{eq:dyn2}) that minimize error criterion can be done with linear regression : $J = \Sigma_s(f_{target}(s) - f(s))^2$.
-To generate a new motion, the weights $\omega_i$ are reused by specifying a start point ($x_0$), a stop point ($g$) and setting $s$ to 1.
+Then, computing the weights in equation (\ref{eq:dyn2}) that minimize the error criterion can be done with linear regression: $J = \Sigma_s(f_{target}(s) - f(s))^2$.
+To generate a new motion, the weights $\omega_i$ are reused by specifying a start point ($x_0$), a stop point ($g$), and setting $s$ to 1.

-In our experiment, we record the movement of the end-effector at 20Hz, gathering about 40 different 3D points for a trajectory.
-If the motion result in the discovery of a goal, the trajectory points are used to generate the DMPs (one per dimension).
-To generate a movement with the DMPs parameters, we only have to specify a goal point $g$.
-Indeed, we keep the same initial position $x_0$ that correspond to the resting state of the robot.
+In our experiment, we record the movement of the end effector at 20Hz, gathering about 40 different 3D points for a trajectory.
+If the motion results in the discovery of a goal, the trajectory points are used to generate the DMPs (one per dimension).
+To generate a movement with the DMPs parameters, we only have to specify a target point $g$.
+In fact, we keep the same initial position $x_0$ that corresponds to the resting state of the robot.

-The following parameters are used to generate a new trajectory after learning : $K = 100$, $D = 20$, $\tau = 2 * \tau_{demo}$ with $\tau_{demo}$ being the length of the demonstration.
-The learning and generation of DMPs are performed through the dmp ROS package\footnote{https://wiki.ros.org/dmp}.
+The following parameters are used to generate a new trajectory after learning: $K = 100$, $D = 20$, $\tau = 2 * \tau_{demo}$ with $\tau_{demo}$ being the length of the demonstration.
+The learning and generation of DMPs is performed through the dmp ROS package\footnote{https://wiki.ros.org/dmp}.